glaure/tortoisehg4ubuntu/README.md

 Ubuntu packages to test are available in the "Releases" section.

-The latest 5.8.1 package is self-contained and does not need other steps then
+The latest 5.8.1 package is self-contained and does not need additional steps.

 ```
 sudo apt install ./tortoisehg_5.8.1-glaure_amd64.deb